The Best Hangover Cure From Every Canadian Province

 The Newfoundland and Labrador hangover cure: Jiggs’ Dinner

-Our buddies in Newfoundland and Labrador swear a proper Jiggs’ Dinner is just the thing after too much holiday cheer.
+Our buddies in Newfoundland and Labrador swear a proper Jiggs’ Dinner is just the thing after a rowdy night.
 The traditional meal consists of salt beef, cabbage, potato, carrot, turnip, pease pudding and usually roast turkey or pork—all boiled together in the same pot.
 If any one of these ingredients is absent, it’s not considered a proper Jiggs’ Dinner.
 It remains unclear, however, if it’s the actual dinner that’s the hangover cure or the nap that inevitably follows.
 (For the full restorative effect, some folks even recommend downing the “pot liquor”—the water that’s left over after the boiled ingredients have been removed from the pot.
 Bottoms up!)